Freud's Antiquities: How They Shaped Psychoanalytic Theory

 2. The Id, Ego, and Superego

-Freud's understanding of the psychic apparatus—the id, ego, and superego—may also have been inspired by the hierarchical structures of ancient societies visible in his collection.
+Freud’s understanding of the psychic apparatus—the id, ego, and superego—may have been influenced by the hierarchical structures of ancient societies represented in his collection.
 These artifacts, often symbolic of power dynamics, reflected a layered system of governance akin to the psychological forces driving human behavior.
+The id embodied primal instincts, the ego represented reason, and the superego symbolized morality and societal expectations.

-3. Death Drive and Egyptian Influence
+3. The Death Drive and Egyptian Influence

 Freud's Office as a Gallery